Print on Demand Copyright & Trademark Rules: What You Can’t Use

 • Creative Commons licenses: Some creators allow their work to be used commercially as long as you follow the license terms.
 Make sure the license explicitly permits commercial use and check if attribution is required.

 • Public domain content: These are works no longer under copyright protection or dedicated to public use.
-You can freely use public domain images, quotes, and designs without asking permission.
+You can freely use public domain images, quotes and designs without asking permission.

 • Where to find reliable resources: